-Here on the Isle of Wight, we are now nearly two years into our strategy “Care Close to Home”.
-The results have been impressive and include: a 68 per cent reduction in the rate of permanent admissions into care homes amongst our elders; run by a consortium of voluntary and community organisations our Living Well Service has resulted in only 3 per cent of people being re-referred into Adult Social Care; a quadrupling in size of our home based reablement offer with over two thirds of people needing no onward care and support; and over two thirds of frontline colleagues and managers reporting that morale and engagement is good or very good.
-Our commissioning approach has been written up as an exemplar of good practice in terms of how we have engaged partners – while our “Raising Standards” initiative (a free development programme for all Registered Managers on the Island) has seen more than 60 per cent of services improve their CQC rating when re-inspected subsequent to the completion of the programme.
+Here on the Isle of Wight, we are in the process of refreshing our “Care Close to Home” Strategy, following year 3 of its successful implementation.
+The results of the Strategy have been impressive and included: the development of our Living Well early help offer, run by a consortium of voluntary and community organisations which has resulted in only 3 per cent of people being re-referred into Adult Social Care; a quadrupling in size of our home based reablement offer with over two thirds of people needing no onward care and support; and over two thirds of frontline colleagues and managers reporting that morale and engagement is good or very good.
+Our commissioning approach has been written up as an exemplar of good practice in terms of how we have engaged partners – while our “Raising Standards” initiative (a free development programme for all Registered Managers on the Island) has resulted in more than 90% of services now being rated as ‘good’ or ‘outstanding’ by the CQC.

 Essential to our increasing success is our focus on with how we can best help local people to use their own strengths in designing their care and support – supporting people to maintain the maximum level of independence possible.
 We are blessed with a vibrant and committed voluntary and community sector – and involve them as equal partners – to help us in this area.

 Of course, integration with health is a key priority – and being surrounded by water means that we really have to invest in making relationships and care pathways work effectively – as our Islands residents cannot easily go elsewhere.
 Our Integrated Locality Services work effectively in avoiding “admission” (be that hospital or care home) – and we will grow them.
 Equally, we are integrating with health our care management offer in the areas of mental health and learning disabilities – and the plan is also to fully integrate budgets.
 On behalf of our CCG we deliver continuing health care and we are also making great strides in the joining up our respective rehabilitation and reablement offers.